 How I Developed This Recipe

-In Japan, while many people opt for the convenience of store-bought premade roux when making Hayashi Rice, a certain satisfaction and flavor comes from making it entirely from scratch at home.
-With this philosophy in mind, I developed a recipe to create the best possible Hayashi Rice without relying on premade roux.
+In Japan, many people like the convenience of store-bought premade roux when making Hayashi Rice.
+However, there’s a certain satisfaction and flavor that comes from making it entirely from scratch at home.
+With this in mind, I came up with a recipe for the best possible Hayashi Rice, without using premade roux.

 Ingredients & Substitution Ideas